naif-alsader/KapsarcR/README.md

 **This library is in early development, if you face any problem please open an issue**

-R clint to access the data portal’s API of King Abdullah Petroleum Studies and Research Center
+R Client to access the data portal’s API of King Abdullah Petroleum Studies and Research Center

 The documentations of the API can be found